ChristopherBarrington/scamp/docs/content/usage-guide/_index.md

 {{< /highlight >}}
 {{< /tab >}}

 This will create empty files instead of analysing data but will produce errors if there is a configuration problem.
 Your analysis may still fail when it runs though!
+Once you are confident, you can run the pipeline:

+{{< tab title="bash" >}}
+{{< highlight bash >}}
+nextflow run ChristopherBarrington/scamp -revision 23.07.02 \
+  --scamp-file scamp-file.yaml
+{{< /highlight >}}
+{{< /tab >}}

+This should now start the pipeline and show the processes being run for each of the analysis `stages` detailed in your configuration file.